-You’ll be part of an Advisor Group of approximately 12 students, led by two Advisors who live on your floor, check on you throughout your day, and keep you informed of what’s going on around campus.
-Since Advisor Groups meet together many times each day, including at breakfast and dinner, you’ll come to consider this your campus family.
-They’ll care for you as if you were their own.
+Your new roommate could be from New York, California, Texas, Minnesota, France, Japan, Brazil, or Indonesia, and could easily become your new best friend on campus.
+You’ll both be part of a small living group led by two Residential Advisors who check on you throughout your day, and keep you informed of what’s going on around campus.
+Consider this your campus family — they’ll care for you as if you were their own.

-Our staff’s main priority has always been one thing, and one thing only: our students.
-Staff members, faculty, and administrators are there to help instruct and guide students through their summer experience.
-Our job is to (gently) nudge them beyond their comfort zone, making sure they get to experience all an EXPLO summer has to offer while feeling as safe and secure as possible in the process.
-And since we’re as excited to be at EXPLO as they are, we’ll make sure every experience is as fun and fulfilling as can be.
+Our staff’s main priority has always been one thing, and one thing only: you.
+Staff members, faculty, and administrators are there to help instruct and guide you through your summer experience.
+Our job is to (gently) nudge you beyond your comfort zone, making sure you get to experience all an EXPLO summer has to offer while feeling as safe and secure as possible in the process.
+And since we’re as excited to be at EXPLO as you’ll be, we’ll make sure every experience is as fun and fulfilling as can be.